Tracking Patches for Open Source Software Vulnerabilities: Our Approach

 \subsection{Patch Selection}

-The second step of \tool is to select from our reference network the patches for the CVE under analysis accurately and completely.
-To achieve this goal, we design the following two heuristics.
+The second step of \tool is to select patches from our reference network for the CVE under analysis accurately and completely.~To this end, we use two heuristics, and combine their selected~patches.

-\textbf{Confidence.} We directly select the patch nodes that we treat as having high confidence of being the correct patch for the CVE under analysis.
-Specifically, we consider two kinds of patch nodes in our reference network as having such high confidence.
-First, the patch nodes that are a direct child node of the advisory source node of NVD are considered as having high confidence.
-The reason is that NVD is established with a strong community effort, each vulnerability is manually confirmed with several procedures, and the data can be continuously updated after the initial vulnerability reporting.
-This heuristic is also used in the literature to find patches (e.g., \cite{duan2019automating, li2016vulpecker, li2018vuldeepecker}).
-Second, the patch nodes that are a direct child node of the advisory source node of GitHub are considered as having high confidence.
-The reason is that the way \tool adds such patch nodes ensures that the commit message contains the CVE identifier, advisory identifier, or issue identifier of the CVE and the name of its belonging owner and repository matches the vendor and product name of the CPE.
-This heuristic is similarly used in the literature to find patches for CVEs of a known open source software (e.g., \cite{you2017semfuzz, Wang2020empirical}).
+\textbf{Confidence.} We directly select the patch nodes that we treat~as having high confidence of being the correct patch for the CVE~under analysis.
+Specifically, we consider two kinds of patch nodes~in~our reference network as having such high confidence.
+First, the patch nodes that are a direct child node of the advisory source~node~of~NVD are considered as having high confidence.
+The reason is that~NVD~is established with a strong community effort, each vulnerability~is~manually confirmed with several procedures, and~the~data~can be continuously updated after the initial vulnerability~reporting.
+Second, the patch nodes that are a direct child node of the advisory~source node~of~GitHub are considered as having high confidence.~The~reason is that the way \tool adds such patch nodes ensures~that~the commit message contains the CVE identifier, advisory identifier, or~issue identifier of the CVE and the name of its belonging owner and repository matches the vendor and product name of the CPE.

-\begin{exmp} From the reference network for CVE-2017-11428 in Fig. \ref{fig:example}, \tool directly selects the patch node ruby-saml@048a54 because it is a child node of the advisory source node of GitHub and is considered as having high confidence of being the correct patch for CVE-2017-11428.
-In fact, this commit is one of the correct patches. \end{exmp}
+\begin{exmp} From the reference network for CVE-2017-11428 in Fig.~\ref{fig:example}, \tool directly selects the patch node ruby-saml@048a54 because it is a child node of the advisory source node of GitHub~and is considered as having high confidence of being the correct~patch for CVE-2017-11428.
+In fact, this commit is one of the correct~patches. \end{exmp}